-3.71 Within the coastal zone, there are valuable marine resources and habitats including beaches, dunes, intertidal areas, kelp forests, near shore shallow fish habitats, and wetlands that require protection.
-Among these resources are some that, because of their special characteristics and/or vulnerability to degradation, require a greater level of protection.
-These resources are designated Environmentally Sensitive Habitat Areas (ESHAs) and shown on the LUP ESHA Map.
-As set forth in Policy 3.4, any other marine area that meets the ESHA criteria, including Areas of Special Biological Significance and Marine Protected Areas (as designated by the California Department of Fish and Game) is ESHA, and shall be accorded all of the protections provided for ESHA in the LCP.
+3.74 As set forth in Policy 3.4, any marine area that meets the ESHA criteria, including Areas of Special Biological Significance and Marine Protected Areas (as designated by the California Department of Fish and Game) is b.

-b.
 Marine Protection

+ESHA, and shall be accorded all of the protections provided for ESHA in the LCP.
-- 3.72 Marine ESHAs shall be protected against significant disruption of habitat values, and only uses dependent on such resources shall be allowed within such areas.
-Residential, commercial, or institutional uses shall not be considered resource dependent uses. - 3.73 Permitted land uses or developments shall have no significant adverse impacts on marine and beach ESHA. - 3.74 Development on beach or ocean bluff areas adjacent to marine and beach habitats shall be sited and designed to prevent impacts that could significantly degrade the Environmentally Sensitive Habitats Areas.
-All uses shall be compatible with the maintenance of the biological productivity of such areas.

-- 3.75 New development shall prevent or reduce non-point source pollution in the near shore environment through implementation of the non-point source pollution and private sewage disposal system policies. - 3.76 Grading and landform alteration shall be limited to minimize impacts from erosion and sedimentation on marine resources. - 3.77 Marine mammal habitats, including haul-out areas shall not be altered or disturbed by development of recreational facilities or any other new land uses. - 3.78 Efforts by the California Department of Fish and Game and Regional Water Quality Control Board to increase monitoring to assess the conditions of near shore species, water quality and kelp beds, and to rehabilitate or enhance areas that have been degraded by human activities shall be encouraged and allowed. - 3.79 Near shore shallow fish habitats and shore fishing areas shall be preserved, and where appropriate and feasible, enhanced.
+- 3.75 Marine ESHAs shall be protected against significant disruption of habitat values, and only uses dependent on such resources shall be allowed within such areas.
+Residential, commercial, or institutional uses shall not be considered resource dependent uses. - 3.76 Permitted land uses or developments shall have no significant adverse impacts on marine and beach ESHA. - 3.77 Development on beach or ocean bluff areas adjacent to marine and beach habitats shall be sited and designed to prevent impacts that could significantly degrade the Environmentally Sensitive Habitats Areas.
+All uses shall be compatible with the maintenance of the biological productivity of such areas. - 3.78 New development shall prevent or reduce non-point source pollution in the near shore environment through implementation of the non-point source pollution and private sewage disposal system policies. - 3.79 Grading and landform alteration shall be limited to minimize impacts from erosion and sedimentation on marine resources. - 3.80 Marine mammal habitats, including haul-out areas shall not be altered or disturbed by development of recreational facilities or any other new land uses. - 3.81 Efforts by the California Department of Fish and Game and Regional Water Quality Control Board to increase monitoring to assess the conditions of near shore species, water quality and kelp beds, and to rehabilitate or enhance areas that have been degraded by human activities shall be encouraged and allowed. - 3.82 Near shore shallow fish habitats and shore fishing areas shall be preserved, and where appropriate and feasible, enhanced.